 Results - Papers

-The correlation between specific Key Performance Indicators (KPIs) such as CPU, memory, I/O, and network usages to applications' workload helped us design mechanisms to steer web-services and scientific application resource needs in a way where the user performance, application deployment, and overheads were unnoticeable, resulting in improved datacenter utilizaton and improved performance to applications, measured in throughput, resource expenditure, and/or time to complete.
+The correlation between the different Research Objectives (ROs) of the thesis, with their specific Key Performance Indicators (KPIs) such as CPU, memory, I/O, and network usages to applications' workload helped us design mechanisms to steer web-services and scientific application resource needs in a way where the user performance, application deployment, and overheads were unnoticeable, resulting in improved datacenter utilizaton and improved performance to applications, measured in throughput, resource expenditure, and/or time to complete.
 This PhD thesis contains a brief description of datacenter infrastructures, related work, challenges regarding datacenter efficiency, a thorough discussion on ways to improve it, and future work.
 Besides these, we also include the following papers:

 Paper #1 - W. Fox, D. Ghoshal, A. Souza, R. P Gonzalo, and L. Ramakrishnan - E-HPC: a library for elastic resource management in HPC environments (ACM, Proceedings of the 12th Workshop on Workflows in Support of Large-Scale Science (WORKS), 2017) - [PDF]